Add or Edit a Device

 Subpage Options

-Subpage buttons are now displayed in the device details view.
-Devices with conditional subpages, like Switch Ports and Power Consumption, are also displayed in this row of subpage buttons.
+Subpage buttons are displayed at the top of the device details view.
+Devices with conditional subpages, like Switch Ports and Power Consumption, also appear in this row.
 Typical subpages include:

 - Info (basic device details)